JelleZijlstra/typing-spec/spec/spec.rst

 You can use multiple inheritance with ``Generic``::

-  from typing import TypeVar, Generic, Sized, Iterable, Container, Tuple
+  from typing import TypeVar, Generic from collections.abc import Sized, Iterable, Container

   T = TypeVar('T')